The Joy of Growing Houseplants

 October 2016 Garden Update

 Even though I have a garden outside, I have several plants inside my home too.
-Mainly out in the lanai because the light is so nice out there and I don’t have to worry about the pests eating on the all the time.
-I have African Violets, a Corn Plant, Umbrella Plant, Snake Plant, Stick Plant, and a few succulents.
+Mainly out in the lanai because the light is so nice out there and I don’t have to worry about the pests eating on it all the time.
+I have African Violets, a Corn Plant, an Umbrella Plant, a Snake Plant, a Stick Plant, and a few succulents.
 I just love having plants in the home.

 orchid